-- Pull the battery pole caps (1) upward and push back in order to reach the battery poles. - Use the open-ended spanner to loosen the battery pole clamps. - If your powerchair is equipped with ACS Electronics, you will need to lift the device support in the rear (fastened with Velcro strips). - Remove the batteries to the rear.
+- Pull the battery pole caps (1) upward and push back in order to reach the battery poles. - Use the open-ended spanner to loosen the battery pole clamps. - Remove the batteries to the rear.

 7.5.2 How to handle damaged batteries correctly